Xitee1/ESP32-cam-webserver-improved/README.md

 - Control the LED with a webhook
 - WiFi automatically reconnects if connection is lost
 - Set a static IP
-- The red LED is flashing whilst starting or if WiFi is disconnected
+- The red LED is flashing whilst starting or while WiFi is reconnecting

 ## Removed
 - Face recognition